Scalr/scalr-action/README.md

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.
 When running on `windows-latest` the shell should be set to Bash.

-Please remember to set the same terraform version as set in your Scalr Workspace.
+If manually specifying a Terraform version, please remember to set the same version as set in your Scalr Workspace.
 You also need to generate a [Scalr API Token](https://docs.scalr.com/en/latest/migration.html) and store it as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 Subsequent steps can access Terraform outputs, if the optional wrapper is enabled.